ISO 14001:2026 Clause 8

 - planned changes should be controlled before implementation;

-- emergency situations should be prepared for based on identified risks.
+- potential emergency situations should be prepared for based on identified risks and aspects.

 Auditors should be able to trace a line from planning to operation.
 If the aspect register identifies a significant spill risk, the auditor should expect to find suitable spill controls in operation.